-Spangled emperor is taken as a minor component of the catch in several commercial fisheries.
+Spangled emperor is taken as a minor component of the catch in several commercial fisheries in Western Australia and there are various management arrangements in place.

-The Pilbara Demersal Scalefish Fisheries take the most spangled emperor in the commercial sector – 37 tonnes in 2010.
+The Pilbara Demersal Scalefish Fisheries take the most spangled emperor commercially – 46 tonnes in 2011.

 |Pilbara Demersal Scalefish Fisheries